sematext/docs/docs/sematext-docker-agent/configuration.md

 ```

 All other container logs will be shipped to the Logsene App specified in the docker run command for ```sematext/sematext-agent-docker``` with the environment variable ```LOGSENE_TOKEN```.

+By default, all logs from all containers are collected and sent to Logsene/Elasticsearch.
+You can change this default by setting the ```LOGSENE_ENABLED_DEFAULT=false``` label for the Sematext Docker Agent container.
+This default can be overridden, on each container, through the ```LOGSENE_ENABLED``` label.

 Please refer to [Docker Log Management & Enrichment](https://sematext.com/blog/2017/05/15/docker-log-management-enrichment/) for further details.